 Mixture of cornmeal, borax, and honey

-Cornmeal is an inexpensive method to reduce (read: not eliminate) the ant population, but will take some time to work.
+Cornmeal is an inexpensive method to reduce (read: not eliminate) these small insects, but will take some time to work.
 It’s also completely safe for your vegetable crops.
-However, if you mix cornmeal with borax (a household chemical compound found in toothpaste or soap), you’ll see results much more quickly.
+You can make a homemade solution of cornmeal and borax (a household chemical compound found in toothpaste or soap) and you’ll see results much more quickly.
 Borax is extremely lethal to ants when ingested and also harms their outsides.

-Add a touch of honey to mask the taste of borax and to attract ants.
+Add a touch of honey to mask the taste of borax and to attract ants, as they love sweet things.
 Place the mixture where there is a heavy concentration of ants: you can even leave it in the mixing bowl.
-Ideally, the sticky substance will be taken back to the colony and kill the queen as well.
+Ideally, the sticky substance will be taken back to the ant colony by the worker ants and kill the queen as well as the entire colony.

 You can find borax here, and cornmeal here.